Why is MPM moving?

 This is the largest cultural project in the city and state.
 Moving a natural history museum is a significant undertaking!
 The total project budget is $240 million, which includes the design and construction of the new building and exhibits, packaging and moving the 4 million objects and specimens in the collections, and endowment funds for the future operations of the Museum.

-How can I support the new museum project?
+How can I make a gift to the Wisconsin Wonders project?

 Where can I share my thoughts or ask more questions?